naiyoma/docs-fern/fern/api/docs/spec/openapi.md

-To use an OpenAPI spec, run the command below.
+To use an OpenAPI spec, you can pass in the filepath or URL.

+To pass in an OpenAPI spec from a filepath:

 ```bash
 npm install -g fern-api
 fern init --openapi <filepath to openapi>
 ```

-You can also point to a URL
+Alternatively, to point to the URL of an OpenAPI spec:

 ```bash
 npm install -g fern-api